-If you are both SSS and GSIS members, you can inquire on which is the most active.
-Better yet, you can inquire on a SSS or GSIS office which is convenient to where you live or work.
+If you are both SSS and GSIS members, you can inquire about which is the most active.
+Better yet, you can inquire about a SSS or GSIS office convenient to where you live or work.

 Be sure to read the directions on the page of the UMID form.
 There need to be no deletions or errors.
 When you’re set, check the form to guarantee you’ve done it correctly:

 - Provide one contact detail (phone number or email address.)

 - Provide your permanent address, not a temporary address.

 Submit your form and documents to the closest SSS branch.